The world is your playground.

 Getting to Know Your Own City with the Help of Vayable

-About two months into living in San Francisco, I had done all the touristy things I was supposed to from biking on the Golden Gate Bridge to talking with the sea lions at Fisherman’s Wharf.
-The problem was that I still felt like a tourist, alienated by the fact that I’ve been following the signposts that TripAdvisor, TimeOut, Frommers and some desperate Google searching had laid down for me.
+by Etan Berkowitz, Vayable ambassador who recently moved to San Francisco About two months into living in San Francisco, I had done all the touristy things I was supposed to from biking on the Golden Gate Bridge to talking with the sea lions at Fisherman’s Wharf.
+The problem was that I still felt like a tourist, alienated by the fact that I’ve been following the signposts … Continue reading Getting to Know Your Own City with the Help of Vayable

 June’s Brief Handbook on San Francisco